 Generation Next has started a new and exciting initiative – live webcasts!
-Enabling professionals from around Australia to participate in Generation Next and Healthed’s educational seminars.
+Enabling professionals, parents, young people and those who support young people to participate in Generation Next and Healthed’s educational seminars.

-Now rural and remote teachers, mental health professionals, GPs and other health professionals can access the seminars via their computers or digital devices.
+Now rural and remote teachers, mental health professionals, GPs, other health professionals, parents and carers can access the seminars via their computers or digital devices.

 Stream the seminar on your computer, tablet or internet-connected device.
 Instructions on how to log in to the webcast will be emailed to registered delegates in the weeks before the event.

 Making sure you have the right browser and media player now means you don’t miss out on the webcast.

 If you do not meet these requirements you may not be able to access the webcast.

 - Make sure your internet speed is 5mbps or higher.

 Go to www.ozspeedtest.com to test your internet speed.